Activities and Career Development

 (For Postdoctoral Fellows)

-The objective of the NICHD FRIA is to encourage investigators in the Division of Intramural Research to appoint postdoctoral fellows and graduate students who come from groups traditionally underrepresented in science.
+The objective of the NICHD FRIA is to encourage investigators in the Division of Intramural Research to recruit a diverse group of individuals, including those from groups traditionally underrepresented in science, for potential postdoctoral fellowship appointments in NICHD laboratories.
 The awards will be made to PIs who are strong scientists and exhibit superior mentoring ability, as well as a demonstrated commitment to the career development and academic progress of their fellows.
 FRIA postdoc fellows are expected to attend at least one scientific meeting per year, identify a secondary mentor outside of the laboratory, and meet at least four times per year to discuss their individualized training plan, research progression, and training and professional skills needs.

-More information about eligibility and the application and award process, contact Dr. Yvette Pittman at firstname.lastname@example.org.
+For more information about eligibility and the application and award process, contact Dr. Erin Walsh at email@example.com.